Santa Clara, Lisbon: Urbanization and new boundaries (1885–2012)

 Since the 1960s, the territory of the parish is crossed by the A1 highway and in 1978 the first campus of Instituto Superior de Gestão (ISG) was inaugurated in the former parish of Ameixoeira (now part of Santa Clara).

-In 1993 the Portuguese gothic metal band Moonspell - formed in 1992 - performed their first show in the said parish.
+In 1993 the Portuguese gothic metal band Moonspell – formed in 1992 – performed their first show in the said parish.
 They quickly became the most recognizable metal band from Portugal and a key figure in gothic metal.

-In 1993 a major program for the eradication of shantytowns - who had remarkably grown following the influx of refugees from African colonies in the late 1970s and early 1980s, began.
-This program was called Programa Especial de Realojamento (PER) or, in English "Special Rehousing Program", aimed to relocate residents of slums in the 28 municipalities of the metropolitan areas of Lisbon and Porto, being the largest public housing promotion program in Portugal since the 25th of April.
+In 1993 a major program for the eradication of shantytowns – which had remarkably grown following the influx of refugees from African colonies in the late 1970s and early 1980s, began.
+This program was called Programa Especial de Realojamento (PER; or, in English, Special Rehousing Program) aimed to relocate residents of slums in the 28 municipalities of the metropolitan areas of Lisbon and Porto, being the largest public housing promotion program in Portugal since the 25th of April.
 The relocation program was highly beneficial for Lisbon: in 1993 there were still 37,300 people living in shantytowns in the capital city alone and around 130,000 the whole country (1.3% of the population).
-Santa Clara was amongst the freguesias more affected by the PER program and, by 2007, thousands of people who previously lived in precarious dwellings had been relocated to more suitable ones.
+Santa Clara was amongst the v more affected by the PER program and, by 2007, thousands of people who previously lived in precarious dwellings had been relocated to more suitable ones.
 In particular, in Santa Clara parish alone, around 8,415 people now live in a house built during the PER years, or around 35.6% of the population.